 Nevada State Museum / Carson City Mint Tour

 The Nevada State Museum is located in the former Carson City US Mint building.
 Yes, they used to make money here and now it’s where you can learn all about the Silver State and Carson City’s fascinating mining history.
 With mines all around the Reno Tahoe area, a visit to the Nevada State Museum is the perfect background to understand the rest of the region before you head out exploring.
+One of the best things to do in Carson City or the Reno-Tahoe area, you’ll want to allot about two hours for a visit.

 If you’re most interested in the US Mint aspect of the Nevada State Museum, you can check out the permanent exhibits to see proofs, presses and more.
 It’s a special, interesting museum that really exemplifies the sense of place and history of the area.